-The client needed data from home environments to evaluate their AR/VR products’ performance for launch readiness and for corner-case training (i.e., training data for hard-to-track environments).
-The client expected us to establish and expand our collection site to a variety of locations in North America, Europe, and Asia Pacific – all places where they were launching these products.
+The client needed data collection from home environments to evaluate their AR/VR products’ performance for launch readiness and for corner-case training (i.e., training data for hard-to-track environments).
+The client expected us to establish and expand our data collection site to a variety of locations in North America, Europe, and Asia Pacific – all places where they were launching these products.

 INVOLVEMENT WITH THE CLIENT